VILA-Lab/SRe2L/README.md

 If you find our code useful for your research, please cite our paper.

 ```
-@article{yin2023squeeze,
+@inproceedings{yin2023sre2l,
-	title = {Squeeze, Recover and Relabel: Dataset Condensation at ImageNet Scale From A New Perspective},
+	title={Squeeze, Recover and Relabel: Dataset Condensation at ImageNet Scale From A New Perspective},
-	author = {Yin, Zeyuan and Xing, Eric and Shen, Zhiqiang},
+	author={Yin, Zeyuan and Xing, Eric and Shen, Zhiqiang},
-	journal = {arXiv preprint arXiv:2306.13092},
+	booktitle={Proceedings of the Advances in Neural Information Processing Systems (NeurIPS)},
-	year = {2023}
+	year={2023}
 }
 ```